 You may submit ideas for a single presentation or a full panel (three presenters, plus a moderator).
 If you have any questions, please contact Brendan Buff at firstname.lastname@example.org.
 Proposals will need to be submitted by members of APDU, but not all presenters in a panel must be members.
+If you are not currently a member of APDU, please consider joining today – click here to learn more.
 Presenters at the conference will be able to attend the day of their session for free.
 We look forward to hearing from you!

 April 15, 2017